U.S. death toll from coronavirus tops 10,000: Reuters tally

 (Reuters) - The U.S. death toll from the novel coronavirus topped 10,000 on Monday, according to a Reuters tally.

-The United States has the third-highest number of reported deaths from the disease in the world, exceeded only by Italy with 16,523 and Spain with 13,055.
+The United States has the third highest number of reported deaths from the disease in the world, only exceeded by Italy with 15,887 and Spain with 13,055.

-White House medical experts have forecast that between 100,000 and 240,000 Americans could be killed in the pandemic, even if sweeping orders to stay home are followed.
+White House medical experts have forecast that between 100,000 to 240,000 Americans could be killed in the pandemic, even if sweeping orders to stay home are followed.

-Reporting by Christine Chan in New York; Writing by Lisa Shumaker; Editing by Daniel Wallis and Matthew Lewis
+Reporting by Christine Chan in New York; Writing by Lisa Shumaker; Editing by Daniel Wallis